 I really enjoyed this song.
 Should make the top 3.

-Extremely good song by a great band!
-In my opinion this is the police at their best.
-Amazing, dynamic, and relatable song.
-"That's my soul up there" love!
+An extremely good song by a great band!
+In my opinion, this is The Police at their best.
+An amazing, dynamic, and relatable song.
+"That's my soul up there" – love it!

 Terrific song.
 One of the best.
 Dark.
 Sad.
 Powerful.
 Beautiful.
 The second centerpiece of Synchronicity after EBYT.

-This is one of best songs from The Police, love the lyrics and the melody.
+This is one of the best songs from The Police.
+I love the lyrics and the melody.
 Great song!

-The lyrics are so accurate, you can tell that it's a great song, probably one of the greatest one ever written at least on "that" topic.
+The lyrics are so accurate.
+You can tell that it's a great song, probably one of the greatest ever written on that topic.